pivotal/docs-tap/install-general.md

      cd $HOME/tanzu
      ```

-  8. Set env var `TANZU_CLI_NO_INIT` to true to install the local plugin versions you've just downloaded:
+  8. Set env var `TANZU_CLI_NO_INIT` to true to install the local plug-in versions you've just downloaded:

      ```
      export TANZU_CLI_NO_INIT=true
      ```

-  9. Check to see if the `imagepullsecret` and `package` plugins are already installed:
+  9. Check to see if the `imagepullsecret` and `package` plug-ins are already installed:

      ```
      tanzu plugin list